HL7/case-reporting/source/pages/balloters.md

   - Many clinical care organizations and Public Health Agencies (PHAs)

-#### 3. FHIR representation of what is currently a non-standards based, Excel spreadsheet process for distributing trigger codes:
+#### 3. FHIR representation of what is currently a non-standards based, Excel spreadsheet process for distributing trigger codes

   - A bundle of constrained FHIR value set resources